prezet/prezet-web/storage/prezet/content/features/syntax-highlighting.md

 ## How It Works

 Phiki is automatically included and configured in Prezet v1.1+.
-When you write code blocks in your markdown files using triple backticks (```), Phiki will apply syntax highlighting based on the language you specify.
+When you write code blocks in your markdown files Phiki will apply syntax highlighting based on the language you specify.
+This happens when the markdown file is parsed and rendered into HTML.

-For example, here's a PHP code block:
+For example, here's a PHP code block rendered with Phiki using MaterialTheme:

 ```php
 public function handle(): int